eddmann/eddmann.github.io/_posts/2018/2018-08-23-creating-a-command-line-application-to-fetch-url-titles-in-go.md

 The command-line application (entitled `urls-to-md`) will read in the latest clipboard contents, and then fetch the associated titles per URL found (using concurrent [Goroutines](https://tour.golang.org/concurrency/1)).
 It will then generate a Markdown list representation of these results and output this to the clipboard for easy inclusion into the show-notes.

-### Setting up the Development Toolchain with Docker
+## Setting up the Development Toolchain with Docker

-The first step to creating this application is to setup the required development environment dependencies.
+The first step to creating this application is to set up the required development environment dependencies.
-We will be containerising this environment using Docker, allowing others to easily setup and continue development in the future.
+We will be containerising this environment using Docker, allowing others to easily set up and continue development in the future.
 To start we will create a new `Dockerfile` with the following definition.

 ```docker